Atlas-Soft/DeepDoom/README.md

  - The player gets rewarded for advancing towards doors, for advancing through opened doors, and for reaching the exit.
  - The player gets penalized for not moving.

+#### Available Actions:
-*Available Actions* : [USE, MOVE_FORWARD]
+ - [USE, MOVE_FORWARD]

-This set of actions is the minimum required to complete the doors scenario.
+ - This set of actions is the minimum required to complete the doors scenario.

 #### Goal Function: